 Embrace a Bridgerton-themed break in style at the five-star Royal Crescent Hotel & Spa or book into the more playful (and kinder to your wallet) Hotel Indigo Bath, which is spread across 11 Georgian townhouses.

-York came a very close second to Liverpool in the Which? poll of the UK’s best city break destinations.
+York topped the Which? poll of the UK’s best city break destinations thanks to its value for money and eating out options.
 And there’s plenty to see and do in the handsome, historic city, whether you’d like to learn more about Viking life in the Jorvik Viking Centre; explore on its city walls, which are the longest medieval town walls in England; or learn about all things chocolate on the York Chocolate Trail.
 While the city has a rich history, it’s certainly not stuck in the past and you’ll have plenty of choice of independent bars, restaurants and hotels to relax in after a busy day sightseeing.

-One bar that is creating quite a stir at the moment is the new seventh-floor Asian fusion tapas and cocktail bar, Sora, in Malmaison York.
+One bar that is creating quite a stir is the seventh-floor Asian fusion tapas and cocktail bar, Sora, in Malmaison York.
 You’ll enjoy a fantastic view of York Minster from its terrace and bar – expect to see diners lining up to get the perfect shot of the gothic cathedral.